 Certificates of Analysis can vary, depending on the country in which they were carried out, and the labs themselves.
 However, the most important thing is to ensure that the product labels match up to the certificate.

-Ensure that the CBD and THC levels are correct to avoid paying for fake.
+Ensure that the CBD and THC levels are correct to avoid paying for false and misleading products.